 If you suffer from gustatory sweating, the first step is to try and figure out why.
 Your primary care physician can help you begin this process with a physical exam and thorough medical history.
 He or she may refer you to specialists if necessary.

 Be sure to tell your doctor when and how much you sweat – Do some foods cause more problems than others?
 Where do you sweat?
 How much?
 How upset does this sweating make you?
 How does it affect your life and your relationships (at home and at work)?
 Do you sweat elsewhere on your body and at other times?
 Do you have other medical conditions?
 Have you ever had parotid surgery or mumps?

-If your gustatory sweating is not due to another, treatable medical condition, then perhaps a dermatologist who specializes in hyperhidrosis is a good choice for "next steps."
+If your gustatory sweating is not due to another, treatable medical condition, then perhaps a healthcare provider who is savvy in hyperhidrosis is a good choice for "next steps."
 A medical professional, such as a dermatologist, can help you decide if a topical treatment (antiperspirant) or Botox is appropriate.
 Prior to Botox injections, a starch iodine test (which is non-invasive) may be used to determine the exact area of the gustatory sweating that needs treatment.

 Don't wait, you can get help for eating-induced hyperhidrosis and get back to enjoying your feasts!